andreslill/paris-real-estate-ae/README.md

 | 07 | `dvf_one_row_per_transaction` | Aggregate to one row per transaction | `dvf_paris_2025_aggregated.csv` |
 | 08 | `create_dim_date` | Build the date dimension for the star schema | `dim_date.csv` |

 The DVF source file is downloaded in notebook 04 (originally published on data.gouv.fr).
-Joining and modeling of these sources happens in Snowflake — see [Building the Data Warehouse](#building-the-data-warehouse).
+Joining and modeling of these sources happens in Snowflake (See [Building the Data Warehouse](#building-the-data-warehouse)).

 ---